Living

 Does Ninja make the best blenders?

 Ninja certainly makes some of the best blenders on the market.
-They have an array of different models, so you can pretty much pick and choose between which features you want.
+They have an array of different models, so you can pretty much pick and choose the one which has the features you want.
 Plus, Ninja blenders are fairly advanced when it comes to their designs.
 Most of them have multiple blades to cut through your ingredients quicker and more thoroughly than other blenders.
-Then, when you're finished blending, most of the components are dishwasher-safe to make cleaning up as easy as possible.
+Then, when you're finished blending, most of the components are dishwasher-safe, to make cleaning up as easy as possible.

 What is the best of the best Ninja blenders?

-Meanwhile, if you're looking for a product that strictly focuses on blending for smoothies, we also admire the Ninja Professional Plus Blender with Auto-IQ, as it is amply sized, includes the smart Auto-IQ technology, and retails at a pretty reasonable price of $119.99.
+Meanwhile, if you're looking for a product that strictly focuses on blending for smoothies, we also rate the Ninja Professional Plus Blender with Auto-IQ.
+It is amply sized, includes the smart Auto-IQ technology, and retails at a reasonable price of $119.99.

 Which Ninja blender crushes ice?

-We believe that any of these Ninja blenders will powerfully crush through the ice, especially since that is one of the basic functions expected of a blender.
-In particular, models with higher power ratings will be able to crush ice, so we'd look for models with power ratings of at least 1000W to turn ice into a dusting of snow.
+We believe that any of these Ninja blenders will powerfully crush through ice, especially since that is one of the basic functions expected of a blender.
+In particular, models with higher power ratings will be able to crush ice effectively, so we'd look for models with power ratings of at least 1000W to turn ice into a dusting of snow.

 The best way to tell that Ninja makes the best blenders is that all of our expert testers have invested in ones for their own personal use.
-Alex, our Head of eCommerce, uses the personal Ninja Blast; Millie uses the Professional Plus Kitchen System; and I've bought the Cold & Hot blender (as well as the Smoothie Bowl Maker for my brother).
+Alex, our Head of eCommerce, uses the personal Ninja Blast; Millie uses the Professional Plus Kitchen System; and I've bought the Cold & Hot blender.
 If we're willing to spend on these products, after testing the best on the market, that's proof enough that these are excellent.
 The next task you'll have is finding the best Ninja deals on offer, so you can make a saving too.
-I've got you covered there too.
+I've got you covered there, too.